jordangov/defcon-poc/open-source-heroes.md

-# Open Source Heros
+# Open Source Heroes

-This is the list of heros.
+This is the list of heroes.
 Add your name to the list below with your GitHub handle and the correct hash.

 > **INSTRUCTIONS**: You must open a Pull Request to this repository, correctly adding your name to the list below along with the correct hash per the hints you have found elsewhere during DEF CON 32.
 >